HashEdits/docs/Customisation/ApplyToCustomAvatar.md

 - Scroll down on both inspectors to the very bottom and click on expressions

 - Remplace the menus in the same way

+## Merge with an existing animation controller

+WIP